CERT-Polska/mwdb-core/docs/user-guide/1-Introduction-to-MWDB.rst

 The fourth tab called **Static config** is optional and shows only if there are some configurations related with sample.

 This is only an overview of the most basic MWDB functions.
-Follow this guide to learn in details how to effectively navigate in repository, upload new objects and define relationships between them.
+Follow this guide to learn in details how to effectively use the repository, upload new objects and define relationships between them.